 I’ll tell you why.

 You want to pack optimal snacks for hiking, for your body, for your health.
-You want snacks that will sustain you throughout your outing.
+And you want snacks that will sustain you throughout your outing.
 You want the right balance of calories, carbs.
 And fats and proteins play their role too.

 The last thing you want is to crash and burn on the trail.
 You certainly don’t want to feel exhausted or cranky on the trail because you aren’t eating well.
 If you’re hiking with kids, what they are snacking on during a hike, is important for these same reasons.